MiaLWGH/WiSTraining/README.md

 2. Connect to your Windows instance:

    Note:
    - Please finish all steps in "Prerequisites".
-For macOS, you can find Microsoft Remote Desktop in Amazon's Self Service.
+For macOS, you can find "Windows App" instead of RDP client in ACME.
    - If you use default network settings, security group already allows traffic from 0.0.0.0/0 for port 3389.
+   - Follow the steps in "Retrieve the administrator password".
-   - Follow the steps in "Connect to a Windows instance using RDP and its IPv4 address"
+   - Follow the steps in "Connect to your Windows instance".
+     - Step 2: open Windows App
+     - Step 3: From menu "Connections", choose "Import from RDP file...".
+Locate your downloaded RDP file and choose "Import".Then, you shall be able to see your instance showing in Windows App.
+     - Step 5: Right click on your instance and choose "Connect"

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-rdp.html